craigtp/PersonalStudy/Books.md

 Broken Agile                                                                                       | 06 December 2017  | No
 The Imposter's Handbook                                                                            | 27 January 2018   | No
 Software Requirements (3rd Edition)                                                                | 06 April 2018     | Yes
-Architecting Modern Web Aplications With ASP.NET Core and Microsoft Azure                          | 09 May 2018       | No
+Architecting Modern Web Applications With ASP.NET Core and Microsoft Azure                         | 09 May 2018       | No
 RabbitMQ Succinctly                                                                                | 30 August 2018    | No
 Git Pocket Guide                                                                                   | 25 September 2018 | No
 It Doesn't Have To Be Crazy At Work                                                                | 26 January 2019   | No